 For the Tree model, select the option Birth Death Skyline Serial.

-Then, click in the arrow to the left from reproductiveNumber to open all the options for settings (Figure 8).
-Leave all the settings to the default, since it specifies a prior that is not too strong and centered around 1.
+Then, click on the arrow to the left of reproductiveNumber to open all the options for settings (Figure 8).
+Leave all the settings on the default, since the default Log Normal prior is not too strong and is centered around 1.
 This is exactly what we want.

 Then, click on the button where it says initial = [2.0] [0.0, Infinity].
 A pop-up window will show up (Figure 9).

 In the pop-up window change the Upper, the upper limit of the prior distribution, from Infinity to 10 and the Dimension of the from 10 to 5 and click OK.

 Notice that the pop-up window allows one to specify not only the Dimension but also the Minordimension.
 If the parameter is specified as a vector of entries, we only use the Dimension with input .
 If the parameter is specified as an matrix, we then use the Minordimension to specify the number of columns () the parameter is split into.
 In the birth-death skyline model, we use the parameter vector only, and thus the Minordimension always stays specified as 1.
 (In fact, Minordimension is only used very rarely in any BEAST2 model).

 After we have specified the prior for , the next prior that needs our attention is the becomeUninfectiousRate.
 This specifies how quickly a person infected with influenza recovers.
 From our personal experience, we would say, it takes around one week to 10 days from infection to recovery.
 Since the rate of becoming uninfectious is the reciprocal of the period of infectiousness this translates to a becoming uninfectious rate of 365/10=36.5 to 365/7 52.14 per year (recall that we specified dates in our tree in years, and not days).
 Let us set the prior for becomeUninfectiousRate rate accordingly.